fishing4

 A Chiari malformation is a problem in which a part of the brain (the cerebellum) at the back of the skull bulges through a normal opening in the skull where it joins the spinal canal.
 This puts pressure on parts of the brain and spinal cord, and can cause mild to severe symptoms.
 In most cases, the problem is present at birth (congenital).

 There are several types of Chiari malformations, but type I is the most common.
 As mentioned above, in type I, the cerebellum bulges through the normal opening at the base of the skull.
-This type is most often congenital.
-It is also called primary Chiari malformation type I. But it is often not found until a person is a teen or young adult.
+This type is most often congenital but can be acquired later in life.
+The other 3 types of Chiari are always congenital and present at birth.
+What we see in our clinic is also called primary Chiari malformation type I. But it is often not found until a person is a teen or young adult.

 In rare cases, this type may also develop later in life.
 This is known as acquired or secondary Chiari malformation type I.